pensopay/woocommerce-pensopay/README.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 5.8.6 =
+* Fix as issue where paypal payments couldn't be processed

 = 5.8.5 =
 * Fix issue with basket lines and VAT